 Every throttle/shift control system has a neutral safety switch.
 The switch allows the engines to be started in NEUTRAL only.
 If engines will not start, make sure controls are in NEUTRAL.
-Control or cable adjustments may be required to correct this condition should it persist.
-See your Pursuit Dealer for necessary control and cable adjustments.
-Refer to the Helm Systems for more information on the neutral safety switch.
+Control adjustments may be required to correct this condition should it persist.
+See your Pursuit Dealer for necessary control adjustments.
+Refer to the Plumbing Systems for more information on the neutral safety switch.